The Labrador Retriever is a popular gundog and companion.

 The closer to zero a dog’s hip score is the better, and you preferably want it to be even.
 So a score of 7 in total is better than average, but if that is made up of 3:4 it is better than 0:7, which suggests one side is perfect and the other far poorer.

-Labradors also suffer from vision problems.
+Labrador Retrievers also suffer from vision problems.
 Progressive Retinal Atrophy (PRA) being the most common, but CNM and EIC also an issue.

+Your pup’s parents should have clear eye tests and a certificate showing they are clear from all of these.
 In general terms however, this is a robust and fairly healthy breed of dog.

 Labradors generally have a lifespan of ten to twelve years.
 Although I have known some that lived a few years longer, this sadly relatively short period of time is the norm.